 - Check Your Peaks Regularly.
 Start checking the peaks every minute or so until they’ve reached the right stiffness.
 Use a whisk or beater to check by dipping it into the whipped egg whites.
 Hold the whisk horizontally.
-If the whites form a peak but the tip droops, you’ve reached SOFT peaks.
-If the peak holds its point and shape, even when the whisk is rotated, you’ve reached STIFF peaks.
+If the whites form a peak but the tip droops, you’ve reached the SOFT peak stage.
+If the peak holds its point and shape, even when the whisk is rotated, you’ve reached the STIFF peak stage.

 Psst!
 Here’s How To Separate Eggs

 You’ll need to separate the egg yolks & whites to whip the egg whites.
 If you’ve never done it before, this post has 3 ways to separate eggs.
 It’ll walk you through every step!